FAQ

 Because every brand’s needs are unique, we don’t work directly with printers or manufacturers.
 We provide each new client with a free copy of Start My Product Line!
 The Ultimate Guide.
 The guide contains a list of preferred printers for secondary packaging, primary packaging, and manufacturers, including a list of vendors who specialize in sustainability.
 Once you have secured your vendors, you will need to provide us with accurate measurements as soon as possible.

 Then you’re in the right place!
 We have worked with many startups and new brands, as well as established brands looking for rebrands and refreshes.
-In our deep-dive BrandSpring, we will uncover your craveworthy business opportunity and put together a personalized action plan for your business.
+We love to guide our clients in the right direction with our resources and experience.

 Primary packaging is the container that holds your actual product.
 For example, a lipstick tube or a bottle that holds supplements.